return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/bpf/main_h.rst

 adjust_head_location
     if program has single adjust head call - the insn no.

+map_records_cnt
+    the number of map pointers recorded for this prog

+map_records
+    the map record pointers from bpf->maps_neutral

 insns
     list of BPF instruction wrappers (struct nfp_insn_meta)